kubernetes-sigs/contributor-katacoda/README.md

 ## Contribute

 We are always looking for people to help us improve these katacoda scenarios with more use cases.
 Look at our [contributing guide](CONTRIBUTING.md) to get started.
-Please feel free to join our [weekly meetings](https://github.com/kubernetes/community/tree/master/sig-contributor-experience#mentoring) or reach out to the maintainers of this project.
+Please feel free to join our [weekly meetings](https://github.com/kubernetes/community/tree/master/sig-contributor-experience#mentoring) or reach out to the maintainers of this project in the SIG-Contribex channel on [kubernetes slack](slack.k8s.io).

 ## Community, Discussion, and Support